-This story began in March 2018, when we finally got around to having one of our 107 year-old boundary walls rebuilt.
-We’d been in this house thirty-one years!
+This story began in March 2018, when had our 107 year-old rear boundary wall rebuilt.

-With the demolition of the old wall and its rebuilding, I suddenly had a large empty space to fill.
-And lots of bricks lying around . . . and a builder on hand!
+At the back of the house, we have a paved courtyard of patterned concrete resembling brick paving.
+With the demolition and rebuilding complete, I was left with a large empty space to fill, lots of bricks lying around . . . and a builder on hand!

 “Ben . . . will you build me two raised flowerbeds please?”

 So he did.
 All I had to do then was to plant a vegetable garden – starting in one of the coldest winter/spring since 1962/63 followed by a heatwave to rival 1976.

 This blog documents my successes and failures, triumphs and disasters.
 I’m looking forward to seeing what happens next.
 Come along for the ride.